RobotOptimist/macivor/content/blog/kendo-ui-pain.md

 ::: div article-container

 You may not have heard of Kendo UI and that's okay.
-They're yet another one of [Telerik's](https://www.telerik.com/) problem children products, right up there with Sitefinity.
+They're yet another one of [Telerik's](https://www.telerik.com/) products, right up there with Sitefinity.
 The main thing you need to know is that Kendo UI works great as long as you stay strictly within Telerik's suggested use cases.
 It becomes a nightmare as soon as you attempt something outside of that.
+I'm speaking directly about the ASP.NET Core HtmlHelpers.
+The jQuery, Vue and other versions may work differently.

 Perhaps one of the most useful Kendo features is the Grid.
 The grid is a table with sorting, paging and filtering all built in.
 It can also hook into your MVC endpoints to read, update and delete that data.
 Kendo in .NET Core uses jQuery Ajax methods to talk to those endpoints.
 (Telerik loves jQuery dependencies.)

 Grids are strongly typed from your Model as well.
 They can easily create columns based on your model properties and it's also easy to create additional columns.
 In fact, Grids are pretty damn awesome as long as you adhere to the strict method of creating them.

-Here is some code to get an example grid up and running (This would go inside of a div element on a cshtml page.):
+Here is some code to get an example grid up and running (This would go inside of an element on a cshtml page.):

 ``` csharp